 - Cast from Lifespan: Prince Koura can use black magic, but at the price of aging every time he casts a spell.
 You have to wonder if he'd been a teenager before he started his sorcerous reign of terror...

 - Deadpan Snarker: Sinbad.
-For example, when Hassan's father says Allah will smile upon Sinbad for taking on lazy Hassan, Sinbad quips, "More likely he will laugh in my face."
+For example, when Haroun's father says Allah will smile upon Sinbad for taking on lazy Haroun, Sinbad quips, "More likely he will laugh in my face."

 - Dual Wielding: Kali, with six blades.